MITLibraries/archivesspace-api-python-scripts/README.md

 This GET script retrieves a single ArchivesSpace record based on the record's 'uri,' which is specified in the 'endpoint' variable on line 13.

 #### [getTopContainerCountByResource.py](/getTopContainerCountByResource.py)
+Retrives a count of top containers associated with archival objects associated with a particular resource.
+Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getTopContainerCountByResourceNoAOs.py](/getTopContainerCountByResourceNoAOs.py)
+Retrives a count of top containers directly associated (not through an archival object) with a particular resource.
+Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getTopContainers.py](/getTopContainers.py)